feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### How do you manage stress in this role?

+- Being a support worker can be physically and emotionally challenging, and managing stress is essential to provide better service for clients.
-I identify situations that may cause stress, such as a busy shift or a client’s complex needs, to prepare myself mentally and stay calm.
+- I recognize stressful situations to prepare myself, such as busy shifts or clients' complex needs.
-I use care plans and schedules to prioritize tasks, breaking them into manageable steps to reduce overwhelm and ensure all clients receive timely support.
+- I use care plans and schedules to prioritize tasks, breaking them into manageable steps to reduce overwhelm and ensure all clients receive timely support.
-I maintain my physical and mental health through regular exercise, healthy eating, and rest.
-When possible, I take brief moments during shifts to pause, breathe, and refocus.
-If stress builds, I discuss challenges with my supervisor or colleagues to gain advice or share responsibilities, fostering a supportive team environment.
+- During a shift, if I feel overwhelmed, I stop and take a deep breath or maybe step away for one minute to calm down.
-After a shift, I reflect on what went well and what could improve, using feedback to build confidence and reduce stress in future situations.
+- After a shift, I reflect on what went well and what could improve, using feedback to build confidence and reduce stress in the future.
-I respect the emotional boundaries of my role, staying empathetic but avoiding over-involvement, which helps me manage emotional stress while supporting clients.
-I rely on my training and Aged Care Quality Standards to guide my actions, ensuring I handle stressful situations professionally and safely, maintaining client-centered care.

-1. How Do You Deal With Emotional Stress In This Role?
-Care work can be emotionally demanding, so I prioritize self-care and emotional resilience.
-I talk to colleagues or supervisors when I need support, which helps me process difficult experiences.
-I practice healthy habits like exercise, rest, and setting boundaries between work and personal life.
-I also remind myself of the positive impact I have on clients’ lives, which gives me motivation.
-Participating in training and reflective practice sessions also helps me manage stress constructively.
-By taking care of my mental health, I remain present and effective in my role without becoming overwhelmed.
+- I discuss challenging situations with my supervisor or colleagues for advice or share responsibilities.
+- During my daily routine, I maintain physical and emotional health through regular exercise, healthy eating, and rest.

 ## 四、以人为本护理与客户关系

 ### How do you think of aged care or support worker?（*）

-你对老年护理的理解是什么？（*）

 - I see aged care and support work as a deeply meaningful role focused on improving the quality of life for elderly or disabled clients by providing person-centered care.
 - The work involves assisting with **Activities of Daily Living**, such as personal hygiene, mobility, and meals, ensuring clients feel safe, comfortable, and respected.